react-navigation/react-navigation/packages/react-native-tab-view/README.md

   It accepts the following props,
   - `pressColor` - color for material ripple (Android > 5.0 only)
-  - `renderIcon` - optiona; callback which receives the current scene and returns a React Element to be used as a icon
+  - `renderIcon` - optional callback which receives the current scene and returns a React Element to be used as a icon
   - `renderLabel` - optional callback which receives the current scene and returns a React Element to be used as a label
   - `renderIndicator` - optional callback which receives the current scene and returns a React Element to be used as a indicator
   - `tabStyle` - style object for the tab
-  - `indicatorStyle` - style object for the tab indicator

 - `<TabBarTop />` - material design themed top tab bar